-Living a minimalist lifestyle can seem overwhelming — especially if you have a difficult time throwing anything away.
-But minimalist living is not all or nothing.
-No, you don’t need to save everything, but you don’t have to get rid of everything either.
+Learning how to be a minimalist can seem overwhelming — especially if you have a difficult time throwing anything away.
+Living minimally is far from all or nothing, though.
+You don’t need to save everything, but you don’t have to get rid of everything either.

-Ahead, learn more about how to live a minimalist lifestyle and the benefits of decluttering your space to make room for only things that matter to you.
+Ahead, learn more about how to live a minimalist lifestyle and the benefits of decluttering your space to make room for the things that matter most — both physically and mentally.

 A Brief History of Minimalism

 The term “living minimally” sounds like a new phenomenon, but minimalism is actually a movement that began in the ’50s and ’60s.
 It showed up in art, fashion, and architectural designs.
-People were throwing things away because they served no purpose or use for them.
+People were throwing things away because they served no purpose or had no use in their homes.

 Through the years, with the rise of “reduce, reuse, recycle,” people began adopting the minimalist mindset.
 People have also become more conscious about fast fashion and sustainability, which limits the number of purchases and clothes in their homes.